 Yes, Firestick exhibits awesome value for money.
 It is quite cheap when compared to other streaming devices.
 The device is easy to use and can be connected to any TV with an HDMI port.
 The good thing about it is that it supports all video formats, so you don’t have to worry about compatibility issues.

 It’s also compatible with your smartphone or tablet and allows you to cast your favorite content from your mobile device onto your TV screen.
 What’s more?
-It produces 4K HD picture quality which is better than most of its competitors in terms of picture quality.
+It produces 4K HD picture quality, which is better than most of its competitors.

 Do I Need a Firestick or Roku TV If I Have a Smart TV?

 No!
 If your smart TV comes with all streaming apps such as Netflix, Hulu, Amazon Prime, and YouTube pre-installed then you don’t need to purchase any streaming device.
-However, you should link your smart TV to a Wi-Fi network to access those services.
+However, it would be best if you linked your smart TV to a Wi-Fi network to access those services.

 Would a Firestick Connect to an Old TV?

 The Firestick is designed to connect to an HDTV with an HDMI port.
-If your TV doesn’t have one, you will need to purchase an HDMI converter.
-The converter will be able to convert an RCA or S-Video connection into an HDMI connection so that you can use it with your Firestick.
+If your TV doesn’t have one, you must purchase an HDMI converter.
+The converter can convert an RCA or S-Video connection into an HDMI connection to use with your Firestick.

-This means that if you want to stream video content from your Firestick then make sure that your TV has an HDMI port.
+If you want to stream video content from your Firestick, ensure your TV has an HDMI port.

 Can You Have a Roku Stick and a Firestick on the Same TV?